What does the law say in Guatemala?

 Impact of COVID-19

-There’s no information regarding how many abortions were performed before, during, and after the pandemic; this could potentially increase rights violations.
-Guatemala is one of the countries in Latin America with the highest adolescent fertility rates, and there is a normalized epidemic of forced pregnancies.
-The abortion law is a factor that affects directly because, in Guatemala, the right to abortion for rape is still not legal [8].
+There is no information regarding how many abortions were performed before, during, and after the pandemic.
+However, Guatemala is one of the countries in Latin America with the highest adolescent and girl fertility rates, and there is a normalized epidemic of forced pregnancies.
+Since abortion for rape remains illegal, the abortion law and lack of gender perspective directly affects young people and girls.
+[8].

 What we don’t know